 Can I hire someone as a 1099 employee?

-Independent contractors are often called “1099 employees”—although this is a misnomer, seeing as 1099 forms do not apply to employees.
-You must decide whether to hire someone as an employee (with the associated responsibilities), or keep them as a contractor (and lose some degree of control).
+Independent contractors are often called “1099 employees,”—although this is a misnomer since 1099 forms do not apply to employees.
+You must decide whether to hire someone as an employee (with the associated responsibilities) or keep them as a contractor (and lose some degree of control).